maggielawrence/Optimized-Quantum-Transport/README.md

-# ENAQTax: JAX-compatible simulations of Environmental-Noise Assisted Quantum Transport
+# Optimized-Quantum-Transport: JAX-compatible simulations of Environmental-Noise Assisted Quantum Transport
 See https://arxiv.org/abs/2508.09371 for a description of this project.

 To create the conda environment used to perform these simulations, run the following commands (insert desired environment name):